List of the Best Picnic Spots in Sydney NSW

 The Blues Point Reserve is only a few minutes walk from North Sydney’s train station.
 There are plenty of picnic areas, as well as free BBQs.

-READ Best Aged Care Accommodation in Sydney
+READ Best Caravan Parks in Sydney

 Another great spot for a picnic is Centennial Park.
 The park has a wide avenue, as well as ponds and statues.
 The park also has an enclosed harbourside swimming area and a cafe.